wcheek/CDK_Lambda_API/README.md

 # Deploy a machine learning prediction platform using the python flavored AWS CDK and API Gateway Proxy Integration With Lambda

-This project quickly deploys an API Gateway fronted Lambda function which can be queried by any web client to provide machine learning predictions.
+This project quickly deploys an API Gateway fronted custom Lambda function.
+Through the API, the Lambda function can be queried by any web client to provide machine learning predictions and other tasks.

+## If starting from scratch:

+1) `mkdir project && cd project`
+2) `cdk init --language python`
+3) Follow instructions below to activate venv, install libraries.
+Note: Besides for the standard cdk libraries, you should include `aws-cdk.aws-lambda-python-alpha`.
+This experimental library allows CDK to build the Lambda function including additional libraries at deployment time.
+You will need `Docker` to use this deployment method.